-Appointed in January 2018, Daniel Brine leads the organisation as Artistic Director and Chief Executive.
-He is supported by Brenda Seymour, appointed in November 2019, as part time General Manager who focuses on organisational development and management.
+Daniel Brine leads the organisation as Artistic Director and Chief Executive.
+He works closely with Brenda Seymour, General Manager who focuses on organisational development and management.

-The staff structure is split into teams: Executive & Finance; Production & Programme; Communication & Development; and Festival Connect & Create.
+The staff structure is made up of teams: Executive & Finance; Production & Programme; Communication & Development; and Festival Connect & Create.

-The staff team is made up of 22 permanent posts of which 10 are contracted part time - equating to 18.85 full time equivalent posts.
+The staff team is made up of 19 permanent posts of which 8 are contracted part time - equating to 16.55 full time equivalent posts.
 A further five temporary staff join each January on six-month fixed term contracts.
 Each Festival we engage over 70 casual staff including technicians, event managers, bar and box office staff.
 Each year up to 150 volunteers provide over 2,000 hours of assistance.